moby/moby/docs/examples/apt-cacher-ng.md

     # and then you can run containers with:
     #   docker run -t -i --rm -e http_proxy http://dockerhost:3142/ debian bash
     #
+    # Here, `dockerhost` is the IP address or FQDN of a host running the Docker daemon
+    # which acts as an APT proxy server.
     FROM        ubuntu
     MAINTAINER  SvenDowideit@docker.com